 The course is made up of ten units of study:

-Unit 1 – Professional analysis of the skin and hair: In this unit you will study the structure and condition of the hair and skin.
-You will learn how to recognise contra-indications and prepare for hair and beauty services.
+Professional analysis of the skin and hair – study the structure and condition of the hair and skin.
+You will learn how to recognise contra-indications, and prepare for hair and beauty services.

-Unit 2 – Client care and salon industry awareness: This unit will provide you with the knowledge and skills required to work effectively in a commercial salon environment.
+Client care and salon industry awareness – provides you with the knowledge and skills required to work effectively in a commercial salon environment.
 You will also learn about the roles and responsibilities of those working in the hair and beauty industry.

-Unit 3- Presentation of an overall image: This unit is about creating your individual overall image whilst incorporating preparation, planning and technical skills.
+Presentation of an overall image – create your individual overall image whilst incorporating preparation, planning and technical skills.

-Unit 4 – Working in the industry: This unit will develop your readiness for the world of work.
-Through research activities you will develop an awareness of your industry sector and opportunities that may be open to you.
-You will conduct an assessment of your current employability skills, plan for placement and subsequently embark on work experience.
+Working in the industry – develop your readiness for the world of work.
+Through research activities, you will develop an awareness of your industry sector and opportunities that may be open to you.
+You will conduct an assessment of your current employability skills, plan for placement, and subsequently embark on work experience.
 This unit concludes with an opportunity to re-assess your skill set and progress made.

-Unit 5 – Shampoo, condition and style different hair types and lengths: This unit will give you the necessary skills to carry out shampooing, conditioning and a full range of blowdrying and styling services.
-Technically you will learn about the science and effect of heat on the hair structure.
+Shampoo, condition and style different hair types and lengths – provides the necessary skills to carry out shampooing, conditioning, and a full range of blowdrying and styling services.
+Technically, you will learn about the science and effect of heat on the hair structure.

-Unit 6 – Lash, brows and spray tanning: In this unit you will learn the necessary theoretical and practical skills to carry out lash and brow treatments, spray tanning and effective patch testing
+Lash, brows and spray tanning – learn the necessary theoretical and practical skills to carry out lash and brow treatments, spray tanning, and effective patch testing

-Unit 7 – Facial skin therapy: This unit is an introduction to the basics of skincare.
+Facial skin therapy – an introduction to the basics of skincare.
 You will perform facial treatments whilst carrying out a full skin analysis and identifying appropriate products for the skin.

-Unit 8 – Anatomy and physiology in the hair and beauty industry: This is a fundamental unit that focuses on all the anatomy and physiology required for the practical units within the diploma.
-You will apply the theory and science to the practical skills you are learning such as skin, nails, hair and muscular systems.
+Anatomy and physiology in the hair and beauty industry – a fundamental unit that focuses on all the anatomy and physiology required for the practical units within the diploma.
+You will apply the theory and science to the practical skills you are learning such as skin, nails, hair, and muscular systems.

-Unit 9 – Hair colouring principles and techniques: This unit provides the opportunity to develop a range of skills and knowledge to effectively carry out a range of basic colouring services on a variety of clients.
+Hair colouring principles and techniques – provides the opportunity to develop a range of skills and knowledge to effectively carry out a range of basic colouring services on a variety of clients.

-Unit 10 – Professional nail care: This unit will help you develop the professional skills to effectively perform manicure and pedicure treatments incorporating both gel nail application and paraffin wax.
+Professional nail care – develop the professional skills to effectively perform manicure and pedicure treatments incorporating both gel nail application and paraffin wax.
 You will also learn to recognise the relevant skin and nail conditions.